sylhare/sylhare.github.io/_posts/2021-06-16-Interact-with-cryptocurrency-down-to-bits.md

   Note over M,P: The transaction is confirmed once and the mining process keeps on going to add more blocks <br> each blocks adding confirmation to the previous one
 </div>

-In the case of a fraudulent transaction is made, where there is _double spending_ (meaning two transactions are made) then the memory pool would have those two.
+So each new block is a confirmation of payment.
+In the case of a fraudulent transaction is made, where there is _double spending_ (meaning two transactions are made) then the memory pool would have those two transactions!
+If mined into two blocks you could have:

-Meaning a block could have Alistair 🙋‍♂️‍ Transaction to Belinda 🙆‍♀ ️but also _another_ transaction where the money goes to buy pizza 🍕!!
+- a block with Alistair 🙋‍♂️‍ Transaction to Belinda 🙆‍♀️
+- _another_ block where the transaction goes to buy pizza 🍕!!

+In order to avoid [that](https://learnmeabitcoin.com/beginners/mining), and preserve the chain integrity two things can happen:

+- the latest transaction will be refused automatically, and not added to a block.
+    - In this case you'll see it right away if there was a fraud attempt
-In order to avoid [that](https://learnmeabitcoin.com/beginners/mining), the latest transaction will be refused automatically, or the one within the most accepted block by the community.
+- If both transaction are in a block, the transaction in the most accepted block by the community will remain in the chain

-> In this case a transaction is validated by the peers
+    - In this case a transaction is validated by the peers.
+It takes multiple other blocks on top to be sure that it's accepted.

 The older your transaction is in terms of block the more certain you are that it's _legit_.
-Usually it takes 6 confirmations (6 blocks added to the blockchain) for a merchant to accept payment.
+Usually it takes 6 confirmations (6 blocks added to the blockchain) for a merchant to accept payment, it is deemed highly unlikely to be able to push a fraudulent transaction in the blockchain from 6 blocks ago.

 ### Bitcoin specificity